beaverbuilder/documentation/docs/beaver-builder/layouts/columns/edit-a-column.md

 ### Background effects

 You can add a background color, color gradient, or image to the column.
 If you add an image, you can also add a color overlay.
+See this[ tip for determining column scope](/beaver-builder/layouts/columns/tips-for-working-with-columns.md#tip-3-figure-out-column-structure-for-existing-columns) to see where the background effect will apply.

 :::note **Note**
 You can't add dynamic backgrounds to columns, such as videos,